HEWI MAG / Knowledge

 Modern school construction: How architecture promotes learning

-Does the design of space in educational buildings influence children?
+Does the design of space in educational buildings have an influence on our children?
 Can modern school construction facilitate and promote learning in the sense of a "positive learning" approach?
 Natascha Meuser explores these questions in this guest article.

 Good pedagogy needs good architecture

-Taken to extremes, this postulate leads to the concept of "space as the third pedagogue" by Loris Malaguzzi.
-First of all, this is a very concise formulation.
-But what does it mean?
+Taken to the extreme, this hypothesis leads to the concept of "space as the third pedagogue" by Loris Malaguzzi.
+At first glance, this is a very succinct formulation.
+But what does it actually mean?

-However, this would first bring us to a conflict.
+However, this would initially create a conflict.
 In architecture, space is not an actor.
 The designed space is merely the intellectual product of the architect.
-Therefore, the question arises: As soon as the architect plans and designs for educational institutions, is he acting at least indirectly as an educator?
+Therefore, the question arises conversely: as soon as the architect plans and designs for educational institutions, is he or she acting at least indirectly as an educator?

-If today we again grant architecture the task of educating the users with designed spaces, the demand goes hand in hand with this that the architect must be aware of his social responsibility and the consequences of his contributions to building culture and needs the expertise of educators for this.
+Today, if we once again grant architecture the task of educating users with designed spaces, the demand goes hand in hand with this fundamental: the architect must be aware of his social responsibility and the consequences of his contributions to building culture and needs the expertise of educators for this.

-It seems that contemporary educational facilities in general and equipment solutions for kindergartens, primary and secondary schools in particular have to meet a wide range of requirements.
-This demand on architecture would not be new.
+It seems that contemporary educational facilities in general and equipment solutions for kindergartens, primary and secondary schools in particular have to fulfil a multitude of requirements.
+This demand on architecture is not new.

-The architecture apparently required today especially for children is an eloquent expression of the fact that, since the dissolution of the classical family structure, experiments have often been carried out in a surprisingly disorientating manner as to how children can be accommodated in an industrialised world "without a guilty conscience".
+Apparently, the architecture required today, specifically for children is an eloquent expression of the fact that since the dissolution of the classical family structure, experiments have often been conducted in a surprisingly disoriented manner, as to how children can be accommodated in an industrialised world "without a guilty conscience".

-The premises must be able to withstand high loads in the long term and must therefore be robustly constructed.
+The premises must withstand high loads in the long term and therefore be robustly constructed.
 The interior structure of the building should therefore be adapted to the needs of the respective age group.

 Building for children is a highly complex task

-A basic need of children (and of parents) is safety and security.
-Safety management, especially in wet rooms, is therefore an indispensable and particularly complex task, especially as some aspects should be visible and others as invisible as possible.
-In concrete terms, this means easily accessible and above all also accessible equipment.
+An elementary need of children (and of parents) is safety and security.
+Safety management, especially in wet rooms, is therefore a task that is as indispensable as it is particularly complex, especially since some aspects should be visible, others as invisible as possible.
+In concrete terms, this means easily accessible and above all accessible equipment.

-Thus the task for architecture would be above all the attempt to solve these structural problems inherent in the system by adapting the interior structure of the building to the needs of the respective age group.
+Thus, the task for architecture would primarily be to try to solve these structural problems inherent in the system, by adapting the interior structure of the building to the needs of the respective age group.

 Discover how in the Hans-Thoma School in Oberursel height-adjustable sanitary solutions adapt to the individual needs of the users.

-A current trend in buildings for children is that the architecture should offer spaces in which the child can move seemingly unguided, free to choose its occupation in growing self-responsibility - virtually without adult intervention and, above all, free of danger.
-The fact that building for children is a highly complex task and subject to its own laws is already conditioned by the scale of the child.
+A current trend in buildings for children is that the architecture should offer spaces in which the child can move apparently unguided, free to choose its occupation in growing self-responsibility.
+Or virtually without adult intervention and, above all, free of danger.
+The fact that building for children is a highly complex task and subject to its own laws is already conditioned by the child's scale.

-The architect has to deal with an unfamiliar task, since both the scale of the adult and that of the child have to be taken into account here.
-The child experiences space differently than an adult.
-The planners have to adjust to this with regard to the dimensioning of the rooms and components as well as the fixtures and fittings, especially in sanitary rooms.
+The architect has to deal with an unfamiliar task, as both the scale of the adult and that of the child have to be taken into account.
+The child experiences the space differently than an adult.
+The planners have to adjust to this in terms of the dimensioning of the rooms and components as well as the fixtures and furnishings, especially in sanitary rooms.

-In modern school construction the room is the third educator
+In modern school construction, space is the third teacher

-A child's living space is characterised by four functional parameters: social interaction, opportunities for retreat, freely definable action spaces and recreational areas.
-In kindergarten or school, the architect must artificially create these factors and bring them into harmony with the changed environmental conditions or with the environment outside the family for the child.
-Are wide, manageable spaces good for the children or rather for the caregivers?
+The living space of a child is characterised by four functional parameters: social interaction, opportunities for retreat, freely definable action spaces and recreational areas.
+In the kindergarten or in the school, the architect has to artificially create these factors and bring them into harmony with the changed environmental conditions, or with the environment outside the family for the child.
+Are wide, manageable spaces good for the children, or good for the carers?

-The concept of space as the third pedagogue involves ignorance of the potential of architecture on the one hand and the search for solutions to human coexistence on the other.
-The aim must therefore be that both educators and the professional groups involved in the planning of buildings for children are aware of the complexity of architecture in view of the age- and development-related characteristics of children.
+The concept of space as the third teacher involves ignorance of the potential of architecture on the one hand, and the search for solutions to human coexistence on the other.
+The goal must therefore be that both educators and the professional groups involved in planning buildings for children are aware of how complex architecture is in view of the age - and development-related characteristics of children.

-If we are to learn something from the environment designed by human hands, then it can only be about the perception of harmony and proportion, light and colour, material and surface - and of course about architectural space.
+If we are to learn anything from the human-designed environment, it can only be about feeling harmony and proportion, light and colour, material and surface - and of course architectural space.

-born 1967 in Erlangen.
+Born in Erlangen, in 1967.
 Architect and publisher in Berlin.
 Studied in Rosenheim (interior design) and in Chicago at the Illinois Institute of Technology (Master of Architecture).
 Professor at the Anhalt University of Applied Sciences in Dessau.
 Doctorate at the Technical University of Berlin.
-Numerous publications in the field of design theory and educational buildings as well as research on the history of architecture and zoology.
-2020 Foundation of the Institute for Zoo Architecture at the Anhalt University of Applied Sciences.
+Numerous publications in the field of design theory and educational buildings as well as building-historical research on the subject of architecture and zoology.
+2020 Founded the Institute for Zoo Architecture at the Anhalt University of Applied Sciences.

 Learn more about architecture in educational buildings

-Get new perspectives on universal design, be inspired by architectural solutions and discover how creative accessibility can be!
+Get new perspectives on universal design, be inspired by architectural solutions and discover how creatively accessibility can be designed.

 Download your personal issue free of charge as a PDF.